Logo Futurismo

 @sabelaperez on Instagram | The waterfall at Praia da Viola

 For those who are willing to explore a little, there are also some hidden gems around Praia da Viola.
 With just a short walk on the beach, you will find a small waterfall flowing down the cliff into the ocean.
 It is a beautiful sight.
-And it provides a refreshing break from the heat of the sun, especially if you can’t swim in the sea due to poor conditions.
+It provides a refreshing break from the sun’s heat, especially if you can’t swim in the sea due to poor conditions.

 The beach is relatively small, but it is usually not very crowded.
 This makes it a great place to relax and enjoy the natural beauty of the Azores.
 Some natural rock formations near the beach are worth checking out.